 YOU MAY NEED A TOOTH EXTRACTION FOR A VARIETY OF REASONS

 When a tooth is extracted, you lose both the root and the crown.
 To replace the missing tooth, Dr. Catalano may recommend a dental implant.
 Implants are a great option as their strength comes from their composition of titanium.
 Implant replacements are made of three components:

 - The Dental Implant (commonly known to the patient as a “post or screw”) which acts as a tooth “root”.

 - The Tissue Former (or healing abutment), which helps to mold or shape the surrounding gum tissues.

 - Dental Crown (Prosthetic tooth) which is made and placed by the patient’s restoring dentist (not by Dr. Catalano).

 The implant (titanium post) is surgically placed in the bone by Dr. Catalano.
 The restoring dentist (your general dentist) will create and secure the final crown typically several months later.
 Implants are anchored into the jaw securely.
 When adding a dental implant, time is allowed for bone to grow around and into the implant (osseointegration) and heal.
 The bone bonds with the titanium creating the foundation for a strong artificial tooth.
-The tissue former/abutment is placed on the implant shapes the gum tissue that will be around the final crown.
-Finally, the restoring general dentist will place/attach the new crown (tooth) to the implant and the artificial yet “life like” tooth is complete.
+The tissue former/abutment that is placed on the implant shapes the gum tissue that will be around the final crown.
+Finally, the restoring general dentist will place/attach the new crown (tooth) to the implant, and the artificial yet “life like” tooth is complete.